 ES-210 Engaging the Powers in Public Theology

 This course will explore "the powers and principalities" in Christian theology and practice, and will help students understand the role of social and political life in a systematic understanding of Christian faith.
+2 credit hours

-R. Elgendy
+Fall 2014 R. Elgendy